bitburner-official/bitburner-src/CONTRIBUTING.md

   _bitburner-official/bitburner-src_ and the base is _dev_.
 - If your changes affect the game's UI, attach some screenshots or GIFs showing the changes to the UI.
-- If your changes affect the Netscript API, provide some scripts that can be used to test the Netscript changes.
+- If your changes affect the Netscript APIs, provide some scripts that can be used to test the Netscript changes.
 - Ensure you have run `npm run lint` to make sure your changes conform to the rules enforced across the code base.
 The command will fail if any of the